jackdesert/whatwasthatword/README.md

 Development
 -----------

 In development mode:

   * JavaScript libraries are served from local disk
+  * LiveReload is automatically activated
   * Code is loaded automatically when it changes
-  * LiveReload is automatically activated

     cd whatwasthatword/

     # Start server
-    python3 that-word.py
+    python3 whatwasthatword.py

-    # Compile changes to jsx files to javascript files
+    # Compile .jsx files to .js whenever they change
     npx babel --presets react --watch jsx/ --out-dir static/

 Point your browser to localhost:3956